Run time: 4m 56s | Release Date: October 3rd, 2014

 Notice how when counting the eighth notes in beat three I counted them slightly quicker than I counted the quarter notes.
-That is only because it takes two eighth notes to fill the same amount of time as one quarter note.
+That’s only because it takes two eighth notes to fill up the same amount of time as one quarter note.
 Do not confuse this with speeding up the beat.
 The tempo of the beat remains the same throughout the entire measure.

 Let’s take a look at measure two.
-In measure two, beats one and four contain quarter notes and beats two and three are each divided into two equal halves, or eighth notes.
-Let's count:
+In measure two beats one and four contain quarter notes, and beats two and three are each divided into two equal halves or eighth notes.

-Now, in the second measure, the eighth note and the eighth rest are switched.
-On beat two the down beat this time contains an eighth rest and the up beat contains an eighth note.
-With this, you remain silent through the first half of the beat and back in with the word “And” on the up beat.
+Now, in the second measure the eighth note and the eighth rest are switched.
+On beat two, the down beat this time contains an eighth rest and the up beat contains an eighth note.
+With this you remain silent throughout the first half of the beat and come back in with the word “And” on the up beat.

-In this next example we see that the very first note on the down beat of beat one is an eight note.
+In this next example we see that the first note on the down beat of beat one is an eighth note.
 Now, the up beat of beat one contains a quarter note.
-You might be thinking, “How is this possible if a quarter note sounds for one beat and we already have an eighth note in that beat?
-Wouldn’t that be extending the beat?".
+You might be thinking, “How is this possible if the quarter note sounds for one beat and we already have an eighth note in that beat?
+Wouldn’t that be extending the beat”?
 Actually, the answer is no. We already know that quarter notes can be played from down beat to down beat, meaning from beat one to beat two, beat two to beat three, et cetera.
 Quarter notes can also be counted from up beat to up beat.
-Whenever there is an eighth note or eighth rest on the first half of a beat followed by a quarter note on the up beat, that quarter note sounds from the up beat of that beat to the up beat of the very next beat, like this:
+Whenever this is an eighth note or an eighth rest on the first half of the beat followed by a quarter note on the up beat that quarter note sounds from the up beat to the up beat of the very next beat, like this:

 “One - And - - - And - Three - Four”